gellner/knative-servicemesh-vault/README.md

 # Integrating Service Mesh 2, Hashicorp Vault and Knative Serverless

 ## Background

-This configuration was put in place to test and demo the combination of OpenShift Serverless with Service Mesh, cert manager and HashiCorp Vault.
+This appendix details the configuration that was put in place to test and demo the combination of OpenShift Serverless with Service Mesh, cert manager and HashiCorp Vault.

 The demo environment used OpenShift 4.18 running on AWS, and a test HashiCorp Vault running on the cluster itself.